Upcoming Events

 Class Description

 Proper planting and maintenance of trees is essential to receiving the maximum benefit of a healthy urban canopy.
 Participants will learn the essentials of the proper tree care for the trees that make up the community's green infrastructure.
+The class curriculum will cover topics in ISA Best Management Practices books Tree Planting, and Tree Pruning.

 Class Schedule